Minetest-j45/Advanced-MineTest-AntiCheat/README.md

 # anticheat
-A minetest mod that adds the following anticheats:
+A minetest mod that adds the following anticheats:\n ∼antiscaffold
-∼antiscaffold
 ∼antifly
 ∼antinoclip